urpylka/autocopter/README.md

 ```

 ## Finite State Machine

 The program is based on the state machine.

 ![Finite State Machine](uml_statechart_diagram.jpg)

-## MAVGateway - service for run MAVProxy
+## MAVGateway, a service for runing MAVProxy

-An option you can install MAVProxy for connecting your APM with many agents (f.e. laptop, dronekit).
+As an option, you can install MAVProxy for connecting your APM with many agents (i.e. laptop, dronekit).

 ```bash
 cat <<EOF | sudo tee /lib/systemd/system/mavgateway.service > /dev/null